YMANSY1/StarWarsInfoApp/README.md

 ## Future Improvements

-- Implement the searchbar as it is currently still not function
+- Implement the searchbar as it is currently still not functional
 - Implement a settings tab to allow user to switch to dark mode in app
 - Polish the UI especially after clicking on the character names